root-foundation/root/README.md

 #### A. Allocation

 Each of us is unique.
 Our diversity of perspectives is our greatest strength.
-When *each* individual can allocate resources according to what *they* believe is valuable — proportional to how good their judgement is — we maximize the quality of our *collective* resource allocation.
+When _every_ individual can allocate resources based on what _they_ believe is valuable — in proportion to the quality of their judgment — we maximize the intelligence of our _collective_ allocation.

-When a centralized authority allocate resources *on behalf* of a group of individuals, it cannot represent the range of perspectives of all of the individuals in the group.
-Centralized resource allocation *oppresses* a vast range of *necessary* perspectives, without which we cannot effectively direct resources to where they need to go.

-And it's important that individuals with better judgement gain more power, and those with poor judgement (repeatedly mis-allocating resources) are penalized by losing power (that they will need to earn back with better judgement).
-Without this correcting force we will waste resources.
+But when a centralized authority allocates resources _on behalf of everyone_, it flattens that diversity.
+It cannot capture the full range of individual perspectives.
+This leads to misallocation — and worse, the suppression of necessary viewpoints.

+Importantly, good judgment must be rewarded.
+Those who allocate well should gain more influence.
+Those who misallocate should lose it, until they earn it back.
+Without this _feedback loop_, we waste resources.

 #### B. Value

-Implicit in allocating resources is a notion of value.
-Even if we have an excellent system that enables each individual to allocate resources towards what they value, if our notion of value itself is limited, then resources will be terribly mis-allocated.
+But allocation alone isn't enough.
+Allocation depends on what we consider "valuable."
+If our notion of value is mis-aligned with what we *truly* value, even "perfect" allocation will miss the mark.

-For example, our current *economic* notion of value is limited because it can't represent long-term outcomes: we will gladly burn our world down for short-term profits because the negative long-term outcomes aren't reflected in our notion of value.
-Similarly, even though most of us believe that great parenting is one of the most valuable activities that enables a healthy, prosperous society, because we can't *tangibly* represent its value, we fail to direct adequate resources to it.
+Today, our economic system defines value too narrowly.
+It often ignores long-term consequences, pushing us to chase short-term profits even at the cost of our future.
+It also ignores *intangible*, non-financial value.
+Most people agree that great parenting is vital to a healthy, prosperous society.
+But because we can't _tangibly represent_ its value, we fail to direct adequate resources toward it.

 #### C. Speed

-Speed matters.
-If values shift faster than resources move, by the time resources reach their target, circumstances have already changed, leading to waste.
+Even if we define value well and allocate wisely, we still need to move _fast_.
+If values shift faster than resources, allocation lags behind reality.
+And we lose precious time, resources, and potential.

 ---

-Imbalances (e.g., debt becoming unviable in a post AGI world, quality of education falling behind, etc.) are a consequence of this root problem.
-The faster the [world changes](#predictions), the more severe this mismatch becomes, amplifying imbalances and amplifying our collective suffering.

-All popular ideologies for how to organize ourselves have blind spots. _Capitalism_ excels at decentralizing power over how resources are allocated, but because our current notion of value is limited, we will burn our world down chasing short-term profits. _Socialist and communist_ systems try to account for the value we can't tangibly represent through centralized allocation that oppresses the individual perspectives we need to keep our allocation dynamic, accurate and up-to-date.
+This root problem — our inability to allocate resources to what we truly value, quickly — is what causes imbalance.
+When we can't direct capital, talent, and attention toward what matters, our systems fall out of sync with reality.
+Progress accelerates in one area, while others are left behind.
+As long as allocation remains slow, narrow, or misaligned, every breakthrough deepens the divide.
+Not because we're advancing too fast, but because we're organizing too poorly.
+And as AI accelerates the pace of breakthroughs, without better _organization_, we will suffer *needlessly*.

+---

+Every major ideology has blind spots here:
+- _Capitalism_ excels at decentralizing allocation, but with our current, restrictive notion of value, it drives us toward short-term profit at long-term cost.
+- _Socialist and communist_ systems aim to capture broader value, but rely on centralized control that suppresses individual judgment.

-Markets are the best mechanism we've found to allocate resources *given* a certain notion of value.
-Instead of throwing away markets, we should try and *improve* our notion of value so that we optimize for what we actually value, instead of optimizing for a restrictive, limited *projection* of what we actually value.
+Markets remain our best tool for allocating resources _given_ a particular notion of value.
+So rather than discard markets, we must *improve* our notion of value.

-We need to find a way to tangibly represent *true*, *holistic* value.
+Therefore, we need a system that can represent _true_, _holistic_ value so that we can move resources to where they *truly* belong, at the speed we need.

 ## RootNet

-Personal tokens and the NetworkToken that we discussed earlier are part of a larger system — *RootNet*.
+Personal tokens and the NetworkToken are part of a larger system: *RootNet*.

-RootNet is a network designed to enable a more *true*, *holistic* notion of value to emerge — so that we can efficiently allocate resources to what we *actually* value.
+RootNet is a network designed to represent a more _true_, _holistic_ notion of value so that we can allocate resources to what we _actually_ value, *efficiently*.

 On RootNet, activity is not divided.
-There is no distinction between social and financial.
-RootNet is based on a single primitive — *the token* — that represents *potential*, that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
-Each user on RootNet is assigned a *personal token*.
+There’s no separation between social and financial.
+Everything is built around a single primitive: the *token*.
+A token represents _potential_, and can be assigned to an individual (_personal token_), a collective (_network token_), or an expression (_company token_, etc.).
+Every user on RootNet has a personal token.

 The token represents its holder's potential to create value.
-Users can hold *equity* in tokens.
-Users *value* a token by transacting on its shares.
-And importantly, a token's value is *grounded in reality*: in its holder's equities in other tokens, companies, or their own revenue.
-By enabling users to transact seamlessly on tokens, RootNet enables users to allocate resources to what (individuals, collectives, or expressions) they value, *immediately*.
+Users express belief in that potential by transacting on its shares.
+And importantly, a token's value is always grounded in reality: in its holder's equities in other tokens, companies, or revenue.

+By enabling users to transact on tokens seamlessly, RootNet lets people allocate resources to the individuals, collectives, and expressions they value.

-The network itself is assigned a *network token*: the NetworkToken (as [discussed earlier](#networktoken)).
-The individual and the collective are *intertwined*: users have stakes in the NetworkToken; the NetworkToken has stakes in all users. **Therefore, when *any* user creates value for the collective, *all* users gain.**
+As [discussed earlier](#networktoken), the network itself holds a token: the *NetworkToken*.
+The individual and the collective are structurally _intertwined_: users hold stakes in the NetworkToken, and the NetworkToken holds stakes in all users. **When _anyone_ creates value for the network, _everyone_ benefits.**

 ## True value